pippinbarr/cart263-2020/slides/jquery/jquery.md

 ## Anonymous functions

 - In fact, a huge amount of the time in JavaScript when people are defining functions to be used as event handlers (like for "document ready") they use __anonymous functions__
-- That is, they __define__ the function right in the place where you're supposed to put the event handler as a parameter:

 ```javascript
 $(document).ready(function () {